gawdween/django-todo/README.md

 # django-todo
-A Django BackendAPI for a ToDo App
+A Django API for a ToDo App
 The App can perform CRUD functions